-Local Housing Allowance is used to calculate the maximum amount people renting from a private landlord can claim in Housing Benefit or Universal Credit.
+Local Housing Allowance is used to calculate the maximum amount people renting from a private landlord can claim in Housing Benefit or Universal Credit www.gov.uk/guidance/local-housing-allowance

 LHA is not a benefit in its own right.
 It sets maximum amounts claimants of Universal Credit and Housing Benefit can usually get in housing support for private rented properties of different sizes within specified areas.
 Maximum support is determined by a number of factors, including the size of property a household is entitled to, with bedroom entitlement based on family size and characteristics.